-- (a) Command assignments, chain of command structure, roles and responsibilities - (b) Staffing and resource allocation - (c) Management of criminal investigations - (d) Designation of uniform of the day and related safety equipment (e.g., helmets, shields) - (e) Deployment of specialized resources - (f) Event communications and interoperability in a multijurisdictional event - (g) Liaison with demonstration leaders and external agencies - (h) Liaison with Metropolitan Area government and legal staff - (i) Media relations - (j) Logistics: food, fuel, replacement equipment, duty hours, relief and transportation - (k) Traffic management plans - (I) First aid and emergency medical service provider availability - (m) Prisoner transport and detention - (n) Review of policies regarding public assemblies and use of force in crowd control - (o) Parameters for declaring an unlawful assembly - (p) Arrest protocol, including management of mass arrests - (q) Protocol for recording information flow and decisions - (r) Rules of engagement, including rules of conduct, protocols for field force extraction and arrests, and any authorization required for the use of force - (s) Protocol for handling complaints during the event
+- (a) Command assignments, chain of command structure, roles and responsibilities - (b) Staffing and resource allocation - (c) Management of criminal investigations - (d) Designation of uniform of the day and related safety equipment (e.g., helmets, shields) 1.
+Uniforms must display the Department name and unique personal identifier.
+2. A protocol for keeping record of any officers on scene who are not in compliance with uniform requirements due to exigent circumstances. - (e) Deployment of specialized resources - (f) Event communications and interoperability in a multijurisdictional event - (g) Liaison with demonstration leaders and external agencies - (h) Liaison with Metropolitan Area government and legal staff - (i) Media relations - (j) Logistics: food, fuel, replacement equipment, duty hours, relief and transportation - (k) Traffic management plans - (I) First aid and emergency medical service provider availability - (m) Prisoner transport and detention - (n) Review of policies regarding public assemblies and use of force in crowd control - (o) Parameters for declaring an unlawful assembly - (p) Arrest protocol, including management of mass arrests - (g) Protocol for recording information flow and decisions

-(t) Parameters for the use of body-worn cameras and other portable recording devices.
+- (r) Rules of engagement, including rules of conduct, protocols for field force extraction and arrests, and any authorization required for the use of force - (s) Protocol for handling complaints during the event - (t) Parameters for the use of body-worn cameras and other portable recording devices.